 16 of 34

-Said to be London's equivalent of the Hanging Gardens of Babylon, Kensington Roof Gardens are a hidden treasure that you can gain free access to with a little planning.
+Said to be London's equivalent of the Hanging Gardens of Babylon, Kensington Roof Gardens is a hidden treasure that you can gain free access to with a little planning.
 Where else will you find flamingos in central London (apart from at London Zoo)?
 Call ahead as it's not open to the public all the time but you can check availability in advance.
 You can't picnic here – it's used for private events – and the Babylon restaurant is not aimed at families so after admiring the gardens and views, head to nearby Whole Foods Market and either eat in or get a picnic to take to Kensington Gardens to let the kids run wild.Continue to 17 of 34 below.

 17 of 34